-Two-Week Playoff Matchups offer less room for flukey one-week disasters and should give the overall better team an advantage.
-This is a nice format for those leagues who offer no prize for the leader at the end of the regular season.
+Two-Week Playoff Matchups offer less room for flukey one-week disasters like one we already described (a very real example, btw.
+NO, I’M NOT BITTER ABOUT IT!) and should give the overall better team an advantage.
+This is a nice format for those leagues who offer no payout for the leader at the end of the regular season.

-Decide when you want your playoffs to begin and how many teams will make the playoffs.
-Admittedly, this format works best for four-team playoff leagues due to doubling the length of matchups.
-The only difference with this rule is that teams will face-off two weeks in a row upon entering the playoffs and point totals will accumulate for the entirety of those two weeks.
+Logically, the playoffs continue in traditional fashion in this format.
+The only difference is that teams will face-off two weeks in a row upon entering the playoffs and point totals will accumulate for the entirety of those two weeks.
 After two weeks, the team with the most points will move on to the next round.
 The championship round works exactly the same way.
-For example, four teams enter playoffs beginning in week 13.
-The first round of playoffs will be weeks 13 and 14 and the Championship round will run weeks 15 and 16.
+For example, four teams enter the playoffs beginning in Week 13.
+The first round of playoffs will be Weeks 13 and 14 and the Championship round will run Weeks 15 and 16.

 Nuts and Bolts

 - Many league sites provide the option for two-week matchups somewhere in the league settings.